 Figure 3.3 on the next page shows how the hour clock's specification in module HourClock might be explained by comments.
 In the typeset version, comments are distinguished from the specification itself by the use of a different font.
-As shown in the figure, $TLA^+$ provides two ways of writing comments in the ASCII version.
-A comment may appear anywhere enclosed between (\ and \).
-An end-of-line comment is preceded by $\times$ .
-(Comments may be nested, so you can "comment out" a section of a specification that contains comments by enclosing it between (\ and \).)
+As shown in the figure, TLA+ provides two ways of writing comments in the ASCII version.
+A comment may appear anywhere enclosed between ( and ).
+An end-of-line comment is preceded by .
+Comments may be nested, so you can comment out a section of a specification by enclosing it between ( and ), even if the section contains comments.

 A comment almost always appears on a line by itself or at the end of a line.
-I put a comment between HCnxt and $\triangleq$ just to show that it can be done.
+I put a comment between HCnxt and $\stackrel{\triangle}{=}$ just to show that it can be done.